vanadium-archive/browser/README.md

 $V23_ROOT/release/go/src/v.io/x/ref/cmd/vbash
 ```

-You can run the Namespace Browser without vbash,
+You can run the Namespace Browser without `vbash`
-but you would have to take care of permissions manually.
+if you manually set up your environment's credentials.

-Once inside vbash, you can serve a local instance with the following command:
+Once inside `vbash`, you can serve a local instance of
+the Namespace Browser by executing the following command:

 ```sh
 make start